NOTE: The next deadline for applications will be Friday, May 18, 2018, for activities planned for the 2018-2019 academic year.

-The Provost's Fund for Interfaculty Collaboration (PFIC) was developed to promote engagement and collaboration on topics and activities of mutual intellectual interest that connect faculty with other faculty members and/or students across multiple Harvard Schools.
-The Provost has limited funds to support a variety of projects, including but not limited to cross-School interdisciplinary course support, working groups, and small-scale conferences.
+The Provost's Fund for Interfaculty Collaboration (PFIC) was developed to promote faculty collaboration across multiple Harvard Schools.
+This fund can be used to support a variety of projects, including but not limited to cross-School interdisciplinary course support, research working groups, and small-scale conferences.
+The Fund will occasionally prioritize particular forms of collaboration, and during the 2017-2018 academic year, funding priority will be given to proposals intended to advance cross-School teaching.

-To be eligible for support, the designated faculty leader(s) must hold primary Harvard faculty appointments at the rank of Assistant, Associate, or Full Professor, and the project must engage faculty and/or students from at least two Harvard Schools.
+To be eligible for support, the designated faculty leader(s) must hold primary Harvard faculty appointments at the rank of Assistant, Associate, or Full Professor or senior non-ladder faculty appointments including Senior Lecturer, Senior Preceptor, and Professor of Practice, and the project must engage faculty and/or students from at least two Harvard Schools.
 Priority will be given to applicants who have not previously received funding from the grant.
 Colleagues from outside Harvard may be included as well.
-Grants of up to $25,000 are available but will not typically cover salaries for staff, faculty members, or postdoctoral fellows.
+Grants of up to $20,000 are available but will not typically cover salaries for staff, faculty members, or postdoctoral fellows.
 When necessary to facilitate the enrollment of large numbers of students from another School, a faculty member may petition to cover additional teaching fellows or teaching assistants.

 These one-year grants should be considered seed money rather than continuing support.
 Funding should be expended within a year of the award.
-Preference will be given to proposals that illustrate the potential cross-School impact of funding (e.g., cross-listed courses, sponsored research opportunities, resulting scholarly products) as well as to proposals that show the leveraging of other Harvard resources (e.g., cost-sharing with a Department or School).
+Preference will be given to proposals that illustrate the potential cross-School impact of funding (e.g., cross-listed courses, sponsored research opportunities, resulting scholarly products) as well as to proposals that leverage other resources (e.g., cost-sharing with a Department, School, or outside funder).

 Proposals will be evaluated by the following criteria:

-- Scholarly impact: The activity/research should help balance and enhance the portfolio of academic activities across Harvard and expand the boundaries of current scholarship.
+- Scholarly impact: The activity/research should help balance and enhance the portfolio of academic activities across Harvard and/or expand the boundaries of current scholarship.

 - Linkages: The PFIC is specifically targeted at enhancing linkages and collaborations between faculty and colleagues or students from across the Schools.